Skip to main content

 FileTag

-You can also add a tag to your query to filter by private documents that
+You can also add a tag to your query to filter by private documents that include that tag.
+Example:

 from bigdata_client import Bigdata